katilp/opendata-howto-learningfromcms/_episodes/01-policies.md

 Whether or not your are required to provide open data, you should follow a code of conduct for research integrity, see for example [The European Code of Conduct for
 Research Integrity](http://www.allea.org/wp-content/uploads/2017/03/ALLEA-European-Code-of-Conduct-for-Research-Integrity-2017-1.pdf).
 Your institutions may have similar documents.

-Two separate topics are of importance in our context:
+Two separate topics related to research integrity are of importance in our context:
 - Preserving what is necessary for reproducibility of your research results.
 - Agreeing on the use of open data and/or commonly developed software by the members of a research group or a collaboration.